DomtronVox/StaticFarmSite/src/documents/main_pages/alternate-home-text-and-pics.md

 <br />

-## set a spell and visit
+## Set a spell and visit.

 <br />

 ![](/images/wether in pink chair cropped.jpg)

-## wow the time has passed.  the sun is setting
+## Wow the time has passed.
+The sun is setting.

 <br />